News

 Click here for the new video

-An HPA employee wearing a helmet in a factory for treating harbor sludge
+An HPA employee wearing a helmet in a factory for treating harbour sludge

-Last Sunday, September 8, the 16,500-cubic-meter hopper dredger Kaishuu began transporting silt from the Port of Hamburg to the North Sea, to buoy E3.
+Last Sunday, 8 September, the 16,500 m³ hopper dredger Kaishuu began the relocation of mud from the Port of Hamburg to the North Sea, to buoy E3.
 Later than ever before.
 Why is that?

-In recent years, sedimentation in the Port of Hamburg has been so severe that we usually had to begin maintaining water depths and transporting sediment to buoy E3 as early as possible—that is, as early as late June or early July.
+In recent years, sedimentation in the Port of Hamburg has been so severe that we have usually had to start maintaining water depths and relocating sediment to buoy E3 as early as possible, i.e. as early as late June or early July.

-However, since the turn of the year 2023/2024, discharge conditions have been significantly better than in the past 10 very dry years.
-In addition, we have consistently utilized opportunities for increased sediment removal to reduce small-scale sediment cycles—which lead to sediment buildup in the harbor.
-Together, these two effects have led to lower overall resedimentation that began much later in the course of 2024.
-We can therefore see that the removal is working, and with improved outflow, sedimentation in Hamburg is decreasing again.
+However, since the turn of the year 2023/2024, discharge conditions have been significantly better than in the previous, very dry 10 years.
+In addition, we have consistently utilised the opportunities for increased sediment removal to reduce small-scale sediment cycles – which lead to sediment accumulation in the harbour.
+Together, these two effects have led to lower overall resedimentation, which is also starting much later in the course of 2024.
+We can therefore see that the dredging is working, and with improved outflow, sedimentation in Hamburg is decreasing once again.

-We show how a trip with the hopper dredger to the E3 garbage can works in a video
+We show how a trip with the hopper dredger to the E3 bin works in a video

 Hopper dredger Kaishuu on the Elbe in Hamburg

-New video: A day in the harbor with Laura Navarro from the DLRG
+New video: A day in the harbour with Laura Navarro from the DLRG

-The DLRG and the HPA repeatedly warn against swimming in the tidal Elbe.
+The DLRG and the HPA repeatedly warn against swimming in the tidal section of the Elbe.
 Laura Navarro, who volunteers with the DLRG, explains exactly what makes the Elbe so dangerous.

 Click here for the video DLRG information for schools

-Submerged: A day in the harbor with our diver Dennis Stiel
+Submerged: A day in the harbour with our diver Dennis Stiel

-A new video shows a typical day at the port with our dive operations manager, Dennis Stiel, and his team.
+A new video shows a typical day at the harbour with our dive operations manager Dennis Stiel and his team.

 Click here for the video